retainful/site/content/docs/woocommerce/connecting the store with retainful account.md

 Post installing the Retainful plugin on your site, the next step is to get your store connected to your Retainful account.

 ### Why should you connect your store with Retainful account
-By connecting the store with Retainful account, you would be able to avail the following benefits:
+By connecting the store with Retainful account, you would be able to avail the following advantages:

 1. **Access to Premium features**
 2. **Free trial for 14 days(for new users only)**